yohasebe/rsyntaxtree/docs/documentation.md

 There are three different types of `connector` drawn between a terminal node and its leaves (`auto`, `bar` and `none`). `auto` draws a triangle for leaves containing one or more whitespaces (= phrases).
 If the leaf does not contain any spaces (= single word), a straight bar is drawn instead (unless the leaf contains a `^` symbol at the beginning, which specifies the leaf to be a phrase).
 The connectors can be made transparent using the `Hide default connectors` option.

-The newline character `\n` can be used within the text of both node lables and leaves.
+The newline character `\n` can be used within the text of both node labels and leaves (a backslash followed by a space or a line break works too).

 RSyntaxTree can generate `PNG` and `SVG`, SVG can be used with third party vector graphics software such as Adobe Illustrator, Microsoft Visio, [BOXY SVG](https://boxy-svg.com/), etc. It is very useful if you want to modify the output image.

-The command line tool also outputs `PDF`, `JPG`, and `GIF`. **JPG and GIF are deprecated and will be removed in 2.0** — JPEG blurs line art and GIF has no use case here; use `PNG` instead.

 The options `Font style`, `Font size`, `Connector height`, and `Color` need no explanation.
 By changing the values of these options, you can change the appearance of the resulting image.

 `Color` offers `Modern` and `Traditional`, which colour node and leaf labels, `None`, which draws everything in black, and `Gray lines`, which keeps the labels black but draws the connectors and movement paths in grey.
-The last is for diagrams whose links outnumber their labels — an ontology, a network of constructions — where a page of black lines buries the text.

 `Line width` sets the thickness of every line in the figure — connectors, brackets, enclosures — as a ratio of the font size. `1` is 5% of it (the weight of an ordinary text rule), each 0.5 step adds another 2.5%, and the scale runs from `0.5` (a hairline) to `3.0` (15%, the heaviest).
 Because the lines follow the font size, text and lines keep the same balance at any font size.